steliancorbut/Pomodoro/README.md

 - centralized state management with Vuex store;
 - create and use the NoiseGenerator Vue plugin;
 - implement unit tests and end-to-end tests;
-- connected and Set up a continuous integration process using Travis;
+- connected and Set up a continuous integration process using Travis.
-- set up a continuous deployment using Heroku.

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).